Intersectional barriers disabled students describe — and how universities can respond

 Angerhausen’s study challenges that simplification.
-It uses an intersectional lens to explore how disability interacts with other factors (including socio-economic background, gender identity, and cultural background) to shape study experience — and what kinds of institutional responses are likely to reduce disadvantage rather than inadvertently reproduce it.
+It uses an intersectional lens to explore how disability interacts with other factors, including socio-economic background, gender identity, and cultural background, to shape study experience.
+That complements work on conditional belonging in higher education, where students’ willingness to participate and seek help also depends on context.
+It also asks what kinds of institutional responses are likely to reduce disadvantage rather than reproduce it.

 "Disabled students often face financial burdens … leading to experiences of stress and pressure to complete their studies."

 Second, the findings show how class background shapes what support feels possible.
 Students from lower educational or economic backgrounds described added pressures where families did not recognise the value of higher education for independence, which intensified tensions around identity and legitimacy.
-In practice, this kind of pressure can make disclosure, help-seeking, and persistence harder — even when formal adjustments exist on paper.
+In practice, this can make disclosure, help-seeking, and persistence harder, even when formal adjustments exist on paper.

 Third, the paper surfaces distinct gendered barriers in how impairments are understood and discussed.
 The study reports “medical gaslighting” experiences for female students, alongside fears among male students that accepting and disclosing impairment could be read as a “loss of masculinity”.
 For universities, the key point is that disclosure is not merely administrative: it is socially risky, and that risk is unevenly distributed.

-Finally, the study argues that these barriers are sustained by wider ableist norms — and that inclusive practice should aim to reduce the need for repeated individual negotiation.
+Finally, the study argues that these barriers are sustained by wider ableist norms.
+Inclusive practice should aim to reduce the need for repeated individual negotiation.
 The authors point to inclusive educational practices such as universal design to reduce stigma and enable participation, while also calling for wider use of intersectional methods so institutions do not flatten complex realities into averages.
+The institutional takeaway is simple: the best support reduces repeated effort, not just the severity of individual problems.

-For UK Student Experience teams, disability practitioners, and senior leaders using NSS/module evaluation data, the paper suggests a shift in how we listen:
+For UK Student Experience teams, disability practitioners, and senior leaders using NSS or module evaluation data, the paper suggests a shift in how we listen:

 Q: How can we use student feedback to identify the biggest barriers for disabled students?

 A: Combine targeted open-text prompts (e.g. “What made it easier or harder to access learning this term?”) with segmentation by course and cohort.
-Look for recurring “friction” themes — inconsistent adjustments, inaccessible resources, delays, and poor handoffs between teams — then prioritise the changes that remove repeated effort for students.
+Look for recurring “friction” themes, such as inconsistent adjustments, inaccessible resources, delays, and poor handoffs between teams, then prioritise the changes that remove repeated effort for students.

 Q: What are the limits of this study’s methodology for institutional decision-making?

 A: The study is based on 33 narrative interviews at a single university, so it provides depth rather than prevalence.
-UK institutions should treat the findings as hypotheses to test against their own student voice data — for example by triangulating interview-style insights with NSS/module evaluation comments and service-level metrics (response times, repeat contacts, case closure rates).
+UK institutions should treat the findings as hypotheses to test against their own student voice data, for example by triangulating interview-style insights with NSS or module evaluation comments and service-level metrics such as response times, repeat contacts, and case closure rates.

 Q: What does an intersectional lens change about how we interpret disability-related student voice data?

 A: It shifts the question from “What do disabled students need?” to “Which disabled students experience which barriers, in which contexts, and why?”
-That change matters because one-size-fits-all interventions can reduce barriers for some students while leaving others behind — or even increasing stigma and disclosure risk.
+That change matters because one-size-fits-all interventions can reduce barriers for some students while leaving others behind, or even increase stigma and disclosure risk.

 [Paper Source]: Pascal Angerhausen "An intersectional perspective on disabled students’ experiences in German higher education" DOI: 10.1007/s10734-025-01541-w